-Izakaya (and other restaurants): enjoy izakaya and discover dozens of small meals to share with your friends while drinking beer.
-Eat Chinese, French, Thai, Italian, Korean … for a modest price.
+Izakaya (and other restaurants): enjoy izakaya and discover dozens of small meals and new food to share with your friends while drinking beer.
+Eat Chinese, French, Thai, Italian, Korean for a modest price.
 Can you find more variety, quality and good prices all combined in other places than in Japanese cities?
 Likely not.
 In Japan, be prepared to have all your senses pampered.
-Your taste buds will surely love it!
+Your taste buds will love it!

 Karaoke: Obviously one of the national pastimes, which explains the impressive number of Karaoke establishments you will find wherever you are in Japan.